 A common memory failure has been known to lead to tragic consequences in children.
 Child hot car deaths and injuries are often misunderstood or disregarded, because people don’t believe it will happen to them.

-Nearly 900 children have died in hot cars since 1998, according to the National Highway Traffic Safety Administration.
+More than 900 children have died in hot cars since 1998, according to the National Highway Traffic Safety Administration.
 More than half of the deaths happened because the child was unknowingly left in a car.

 The most dangerous mistake a parent, caregiver, loved one or anyone can make is thinking they will never be the one to leave a child alone in a vehicle.
 A busy day, lack of sleep or even a change in routine can cause anyone to forget their child is still with them in the car.